Burning Buildings and Half a Loaf

 The question above shows a misunderstanding of the purist position.
 All "purists" known to American RTL unequivocally support saving only those you can, like through sidewalk counseling, through uncompromised incrementalism, etc. But we all oppose "consenting" to the killing of some innocents because doing so is immoral, not to mention that it is not even "pragmatic," because pragmatism is what works, whereas exceptions and regulations backfire.

-The prevailing legal authority controlling justifiable pro-life efforts comes from the scriptural principles of right and wrong and these enduring biblical commands:
+Regarding what people call, the "prevailing legal authority", the actual controlling authority that either justifies or condemns pro-life efforts comes from the scriptural principles of right and wrong embued in these enduring biblical commands:

 - "We must obey God rather than men" Acts 5:29